ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 A goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.
 This architecture also encompasses System Policies that can influence and inform how transport protocols use a network path or interface.

 There are several ways the Transport Services Architecture can offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features; it can use these protocols across multiple paths that could have different performance and functional characteristics; and it can communicate with different Remote Endpoints to optimize performance, robustness to failure, or some other metric.
-Beyond these, if the API for the Transport Services Architecture remains the same over time, new protocols and features can be added to the Transport System implementation without requiring changes in applications for adoption.
+Beyond these, if the Transport Services API remains the same over time, new protocols and features can be added to the Transport System implementation without requiring changes in applications for adoption.
 Similarly, this can provide a common basis for utilizing information about a network path or interface, enabling evolution below the transport layer.

-The normative requirements described in this section allow Transport Services APIs and Implementations to provide this functionality without causing incompatibility or introducing security vulnerabilities.
+The normative requirements described in this section allow Transport Services APIs and Transpor System Implementations to provide this functionality without causing incompatibility or introducing security vulnerabilities.

 ## Provide Common APIs for Common Features

-Any functionality that is common across multiple transport protocols SHOULD be made accessible through a unified set of Transport Services API calls.
+Any functionality that is common across multiple transport protocols SHOULD be made accessible through a unified set of call using the Transport Services API.
 As a baseline, any Transport Services API MUST allow access to the minimal set of features offered by transport protocols {{?RFC8923}}.

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
 Properties are used by an application to declare its preferences for how the transport service should operate at each stage in the lifetime of a connection.
 Transport Properties are subdivided into Selection Properties, which specify which paths and protocol stacks can be used and are preferred by the application; Connection Properties, which inform decisions made during connection establishment and fine-tune the established connection; and Message Properties, set on individual Messages.